All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Medication Options: Sequence vs Calibrate

 Both platforms provide access to the most effective GLP-1 medications currently available, but their approach to prescribing and medication management differs substantially.
-Sequence offers a broader range of weight loss medications, including options beyond GLP-1 receptor agonists, while Calibrate focuses more intensively on optimizing GLP-1 therapy with additional metabolic support.
+Sequence offers a broader range of weight loss medications, including options beyond GLP-1 receptor agonists, while Calibrate focuses more intensively on improving GLP-1 therapy with additional metabolic support.

 Sequence Medication Portfolio: The platform provides semaglutide (available as Ozempic or Wegovy), tirzepatide (Mounjaro or Zepbound), and naltrexone-bupropion (Contrave).
 This variety allows physicians to match medications to individual patient profiles, medical histories, and tolerance factors.
 Patients with diabetes often start with semaglutide or tirzepatide due to their dual benefits for blood sugar control and weight loss.